2019 Afghan Premier League

-The 2019 Afghan Premier League was the eighth season of Afghan Premier League, the Afghan league for association football clubs, since its establishment in 2012.
+The 2019 Afghan Premier League was the eighth season of Afghan Premier League, the Afghan league for association football clubs, which was launched in 2012.
 The season commenced on 20 August 2019.
 Toofan Harirod F.C successfully defended their title by defeating Shaheen Asmayee F.C in the final, 1-0 a.e.t.

 Teams

 The following eight teams, which represent the country's eight main regions, participate in the 2019 Afghan Premier League.